 2. STEER CLEAR OF JEANS

 Turning up in jeans shows you either don’t respect your host or you don’t respect yourself, but most likely both.
 If you’re leaning away from suit trousers, chinos are a notch up from jeans in terms of formality and are, therefore, acceptable.
 If you decide to sport a pair of chinos, we recommend wearing them with a blazer, maybe a pocket square and some sleek formal shoes to ensure no qualms.
-But to reiterate our original point, steer clear of jeans at all costs when attending formal social events.

 3. CONSIDER THE OCCASION

-Regardless of the dress code and the style you intend to wear, you must pay close attention to the environment, social dynamics, and expected weather the day of the event entails.
-Firstly, define your goals for the event.
-Secondly, understand what is expected of you.
-Thirdly, design your outfit following your personal goals for the event and the expectations for the event.
+Regardless of the dress code and the style you intend to wear, you must pay close attention to the environment, social dynamics, and the weather to determine your formal event attire.

 4. ALWAYS LOOK FOR THE RIGHT FIT